ShakaMirtskhulava/MessageBus/README.md

 });
 ```

-### Configuring the Message Bus
+### Configuring RabbitMQ and Event Handlers

-To use RabbitMQ as our event bus, we configure it in the DI container and register event subscriptions:
+Now, we configure RabbitMQ as our message broker and register our event handlers:

 ```csharp
 builder.AddRabbitMqEventBus(connectionFactory =>